 The longer you keep your money in the bank, the better the interest is.
 If you keep your money for the maximum lock-in period which is 5 years and 1 day, then the interest that you’ll earn becomes tax-free.

-And also, since this investment has a lock-in period or terms of placement, please be aware that there is a pre-termination fee associated with terminating or closing your time deposit account.
+Also, since this investment has a lock-in period or terms of placement, please be aware that there is a pre-termination fee associated with terminating or closing your time deposit account.

 The fee might vary from bank to bank, so be sure to confirm this with the bank before you open an account.